 An American singer.

-All information may be obtained at the web site address above if listed.
+All in-depth information may be obtained at the web address above.